ganrad/Apache-Spark-2.0.1-OpenShift-3.3/README.md

 #### Instructions for deploying to OpenShift Container Platform 3.3 (or above)
 1. Clone this git repository.
 And copy the GIT URL to your GIT repo.
-2. Log into OpenShift via CLI (or Web UI)
+2. Log into OpenShift via CLI
 3. Create a new project.
   ```
   $ oc new-project apache-spark